Jarnisan/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 And click compile and upload.

-***Make sure you don't share GPIOs on the linux side and the Arduino sketch, this will avoid possible errors***
+***Make sure you don't share GPIOs on the linux side and the Arduino sketch, this will avoid possible errors.***